ManuelVU/categorization-with-chmm/src/README.md

 pass using the ffbs function, then we could do some parallel computing using that function.

-Function that computes the gradient and the posterior density for samples from the two inertia parameters in the model.
-This functions will be used by the Hamiltonian algorithm in order to generate proposals for the parameter chains.
+Function that computes the gradient from the two inertia parameters in the model.
+This function will be used by the Hamiltonian algorithm in order to generate proposals.

 Hamiltonian Monte Carlo function that generates samples for the inertia parameters in the model (needs gradient and and posterior density functions).